Roberto González-Monjas

-Roberto González-Monjas (born February 23, 1988, in Valladolid, Spain) is a Spanish classical violinist and conductor.
+Roberto González-Monjas (born February 23, 1988, in Valladolid, Spain) is a Spanish conductor and classical violinist.
 He is chief conductor of three orchestras — Orchester Musikkollegium Winterthur (since 2021), Orquesta Sinfónica de Galicia (since 2023), and Mozarteum Orchestra Salzburg (since 2024).

 Education

 He studied at the Mozarteum University of Salzburg with Igor Ozim and at the Guildhall School of Music and Drama in London with David Takeno.
-He has been very much influenced by musical contact with John Corigliano, Ana Chumachenco, Rainer Schmidt, Sergey Fatkulin, Reinhard Goebel, Mark Stringer, Leonidas Kavakos, Gábor Takacs-Nagy, Christian Tetzlaff, the Hagen Quartet, András Schiff and Ferenc Rados.
+He has been very much influenced by musical contact with Ferenc Rados, Ana Chumachenco, Rainer Schmidt, Sergey Fatkulin, Reinhard Goebel, Mark Stringer, Gábor Takacs-Nagy, the Hagen Quartet, András Schiff and John Corigliano.

-Conductor and soloist
+Conductor

-Since the 2019/2020 season, Roberto González-Monjas is the Chief conductor of the Dalasinfoniettan in Falun, Sweden.
+From 2019 to 2023, Roberto González-Monjas served as Chief conductor of the Dalasinfoniettan in Falun, Sweden, after which the orchestra named him Honorary Conductor in recognition of his tenure.

-In July 2020 the Musikkollegium Winterthur announced Roberto González-Monjas as their new Chief Conductor, effective from Season 2021/2022.
+In July 2020, the Musikkollegium Winterthur appointed Roberto González-Monjas as their new Chief Conductor.
+In February 2026, González-Monjas announced his departure from the Swiss institution, effective June 2027.

+The Orquesta Sinfónica de Galicia made it known in October 2022 that González-Monjas would become its next Chief Conductor, starting in August 2023.

+In March 2023, it was announced that González-Monjas would become the next Chief Conductor of the Mozarteum Orchestra Salzburg, beginning in September 2024.

+The Orchestre de Paris named González-Monjas their very first Principal Guest Conductor in May 2026, starting in the season 2027/28 for a minimum of four years.

-He has conducted and played as a soloist with well-known orchestras such as the Mozarteum Orchestra Salzburg, Ulster Orchestra, Malaysian Philharmonic Orchestra, Verbier Festival Chamber Orchestra, Orchestre National Bordeaux Aquitaine, New World Symphony (orchestra), the Orquesta Sinfónica de Castilla y León (of which he is an Artist-in-residence), Camerata Salzburg and the Berliner Barock Solisten.
+González-Monjas served as Principal Guest Conductor of the Belgian National Orchestra from 2021 until 2025.
+He has also conducted orchestras such as Los Angeles Philharmonic, Orchestre de Paris, Oslo Philharmonic, Hong Kong Philharmonic Orchestra, Swedish Radio Symphony Orchestra, Orchestre National du Capitole de Toulouse, Orquesta Nacional de España, Baltimore Symphony Orchestra, Mahler Chamber Orchestra and Berliner Barock Solisten.

+He is also deeply engaged with the music written by living composers, having premiered works and worked closely with composers such as Richard Dubugnon, Andrea Tarrodi, Anders Hillborg, Diana Syrse, Thierry Escaich, Hannah Kendall, and Edmund Finnis, among others.

+Violinist

+He appears regularly as a soloist, often directing orchestras from the violin for classical repertoire, but also performing post-romantic and contemporary works such as Szymanowski, Vaughan Williams, Karl-Amadeus Hartmann and Esa-Pekka Salonen.
 In May 2018 he premiered "Colorfields", Violin Concerto No. 2 written and dedicated to him by composer Richard Dubugnon.

-Concertmaster and chamber musician

-Since the 2013/14 season, Roberto González-Monjas is the concertmaster of the Orchester Musikkollegium Winterthur and Primarius of the Winterthurer Streichquartett in a 50% capacity.
-In March 2020 it was announced that he would be stepping down from this position at the end of the 2020/2021 Season.
-From February 2014 until July 2020 he was the concertmaster of the Orchestra dell'Accademia Nazionale di Santa Cecilia in Rome.

-He has played as a guest concertmaster with the Philharmonia Orchestra, the Berlin Radio Symphony Orchestra, Les Musiciens du Louvre Grenoble, the Manchester Camerata, the Bavarian Kammerphilharmonie and the Camerata Salzburg.

-While his usual recital partner is Kit Armstrong, he also performs with pianists Alexander Lonquich, Yuja Wang and Louis Schwizgebel.
-He has also joined music formations with Andreas Ottensamer, Nicolas Altstaedt, Ian Bostridge, Ana Chumachenco, Alessandro Carbonare, Christian Zacharias and Ray Chen.
+While his usual recital partner is Kit Armstrong, he also played with pianists Alexander Lonquich, Yuja Wang and Louis Schwizgebel, as well as appearing in chamber music formations at the Verbier Festival, Kammermusikfest Lockenhaus and Bürgenstock Festival.

+From 2013 to 2021, González-Monjas was the concertmaster of the Orchester Musikkollegium Winterthur, a position he also held at the Orchestra dell'Accademia Nazionale di Santa Cecilia in Rome from 2014 until July 2020.